 With store-bought or homemade pie crust, apple pie wedges are utterly delicious!!

 I’m super excited to share this simple recipe for bite-sized apple pies with you today.

 It’s a family-favorite dessert of ours, and I believe it will soon become a favorite of yours too!Jump to Recipe

 **Please Note – The printable recipe card with detailed instructions, complete ingredient measurements, and nutritional information for make-ahead easy apple pie bites is available at the end of this post.
-OR you can hit the “jump to recipe” button above to be taken directly to the recipe.
+OR you can hit the “jump to recipe” text (found above) to be taken directly to the recipe.

 **Note – The following lists of ingredients plus kitchen tools and equipment contain affiliate links (highlighted in blue) for your consideration and shopping convenience. #CommissionsEarned

 - Apples, peeled, cored and cut into wedges

 - Granulated Sugar

 - Baking Sheets with Racks

 - Pastry Brush